Applications are now closed.

 LIGHTS, CAMERA, LIBERTY FILM FESTIVAL AWARD

 ALERT: Atlas Network uses an applications portal where organizations can apply for awards.
-When you click "Apply," you'll be directed to a page where you will be asked to create an account in the applications portal before you are able to submit an application for this grant opportunity.
-Direct any questions to Jack.Shannon@AtlasNetwork.org.
+When you click "Apply," you'll be directed to a page where you will be asked to create an account in the applications portal before you are able to submit an application.
+Direct any questions about the portal to Jack.Shannon@AtlasNetwork.org.

 This award recognizes the most successful online video released in the last year.
 Strong candidates will be able to articulate the strategic impact of their video and most typically will have:

 - reached significant and strategic audiences,

 Although the film festival will be virtual this year at our Liberty Forum and Freedom Dinner online, the 3 selected finalists will have their videos presented before an audience of international donors, peers, and allies.
 At the film festival, the winner will be selected in part from a vote among the audience.
 And this year the prize for the winning video has been upped to $10,000!